Gabri1212/Gabri1212/README.md

 - 👋 Hi, I’m Gabriele
 - 🌱 I’m currently studying CS engeneering at PoliTo - Turin
-- 📫 If for any reason you want to contact me, mail gtrainiti1@gmail.com
+- 📫 If you want to contact me, mail gtrainiti1@gmail.com

 <!---
 Gabri1212/Gabri1212 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.